farcrycore/plugin-paypal/README.md

 This method returns the information that PayPal has about a transaction.
 Note that all of this information can be accessed in the webtop using the Transaction Log: click on the Transaction ID for a transaction, and you can see this information.

-## API Status

-This page will show you if the plugin isn't configured, or there are undeployed content types.
-As a test of the API (and your credentials) it also retrieves a list of the most recent transactions from PayPal.

-## Manual Payment

-This utility allows you to test credit card processing, and make payments on behalf of others.
-It doesn't make you enter every field that the `makeDirectPayment` method will accept, only those that are required.

-## Transaction Log

-PayPal has it's own log, but it only stores specific information, and doesn't store transactions that have certain errors.

-This log stores information about *every* transaction that is attempted by the plugin, including

-- much of the information submitted to the gateway,
-- the username of the person who submitted the transaction,
-- the time the transaction was *sent* to PayPal and the time PayPal *responded*
-- the success / failure of the transaction
-- any errors / information returned by PayPal

-*NOTE: the log only stores the last 4 digits of credit card numbers and does NOT store CVV2 values.*

 [payflowpro]: https://www.paypal.com/us/webapps/mpp/referral/paypal-payflow-pro
 [paypaldeveloper]: https://developer.paypal.com/